Google CEO says 'lawlessness' at U.S. Capitol 'antithesis of democracy'

-OAKLAND, Calif.
-(Reuters) - Alphabet and Google Chief Executive Sundar Pichai described “lawlessness and violence” at the U.S. Capitol on Wednesday over the U.S. presidential election as the “antithesis of democracy.”
+OAKLAND, Calif., Jan 6 (Reuters) - Alphabet and Google Chief Executive Sundar Pichai described “lawlessness and violence” at the U.S. Capitol on Wednesday over the U.S. presidential election as the “antithesis of democracy.”

 “Holding free and safe elections and resolving our differences peacefully are foundational to the functioning of democracy.
 The United States has a long and proud history of doing this,” Pichai wrote to the company after supporters of President Donald Trump stormed the government building that houses Congress.